Robert S. Kennemore

-Robert Sidney Kennemore (June 21, 1920 – April 26, 1989), of Greenville, South Carolina, earned the Medal of Honor during the bitter Chosin Reservoir campaign of November 1950, when he deliberately covered an enemy grenade with his foot to keep his men from being wounded or killed.
-Staff Sergeant Kennemore, who lost both of his legs through his unselfish sacrifice, was the 23rd Marine to receive his nation's highest award for heroism in Korea.
-The medal was presented to him by President Harry S. Truman during ceremonies at the White House on November 24, 1952.
+Robert Sidney Kennemore (June 21, 1920 – April 26, 1989) was a United States Marine who was awarded the Medal of Honor for his actions during the Battle of Chosin Reservoir in November 1950, when he deliberately covered an enemy grenade with his foot to keep his men from being wounded or killed.
+Staff Sergeant Kennemore, who lost both of his legs in the incident, was the 23rd marine to receive his nation's highest award for heroism in Korea.
+The medal was presented to him by President Harry S. Truman during a ceremony at the White House on November 24, 1952.

-Biography
+Early life

 Kennemore was born on June 21, 1920, in Greenville, South Carolina.
 He attended high school in Simpsonville, South Carolina, until 1935, and was employed by the Montgomery Ward Company, in Chicago, Illinois, before enlisting in the United States Marine Corps on June 20, 1940.